Our top-rated 3-season sleeping bags of 2024 – expert reviews for every camper

 Start with the materials.
 Look for sleeping bags that use RDS down (most do) or recycled insulation if buying a synthetic sleeping bag (a select few brands are even starting to use recycled down).
 Then try and find a sleeping bag that uses recycled material for the main shell and lining materials.

 You can go further and look into a brand's overall sustainability credentials.
-Those with easily accessible sustainability information and thrid party certification such as B Corp, Bluesign, Fair Wear, or Fair Trade ensure the brand is operating in a more socially and environmentally responsible manner.
+Those with easily accessible sustainability information and third-party certifications such as B Corp, Bluesign, Fair Wear, or Fair Trade ensure the brand is operating in a more socially and environmentally responsible manner.

 How do I clean a sleeping bag and repair it?